mlh-technion-course-new/Homework1/README.md

 # ----------------------------------------------------

 Do not change the notebook itself unless you were asked for specifically within the notebook.
-It is recommended to use either Spyder or PyCharm for debugging your code.
+It is recommended to use PyCharm for debugging your code.
 You can use the cells written in HW1_main.
 The only files for submission are: `HW1.ipynb`, `clean_data.py`, and `lin_classifier.py`.
 Submission is individual.